gdianaty/QtAwesome/README.md

 - Add an accessor to this object (i.e. a global function, member of your application object, or whatever you like).
 - Use an icon name from the [Font Awesome Library](https://fontawesome.com/icons).

+For QML Usage please look at the embedded QtAwesomeSampleQml project.
+And the QML documentation in the readme.

 ## Examples

 Next the icons can be accessed via the `awesome->icon` method.